-Monolith kamado barbecue smokers and grills are well established on the European scene and recent Pro Series 2.0 innovations have seen them rise to best in class compared to Kamado Joe, Big Green Egg or Primo
+Monolith kamado barbecue smokers and grills are well established on the European scene and the latest 2026 innovations have seen them rise to best in class compared to Kamado Joe, Big Green Egg or Primo

 ★★★★★ - The Monolith kamado barbecue is a German brand of a Chinese manufactured product and well deserving of this five star rating from us.

-The Pro Series 2.0 builds on the rock solid foundation of ceramic build quality and rust free stainless steel metalwork and now leads the industry with an unrivalled gasket system that means an end to the trouble and expense of gasket replacement.
+The TWO builds on the rock solid foundation of ceramic build quality and adds rust free stainless steel metalwork.
+It now leads the industry with an unrivalled gasket system that means an end to the trouble and expense of gasket replacement.

 Those of us well versed in the kamado market will know the a glass fibre mesh gasket isn't new and despite offering greater longevity to what is the only part of a ceramic barbecue that needs care and attention, gaskets are only as good as the adhesive used to make them stick.